 Using an Agent to Sell U.S. Products and Services

-Before entering a contractual relationship with a Korean representative (agent), U.S. firms should conduct a thorough due diligence check on their prospective business partner.
-U.S. firms should seek the assistance of an attorney in this effort.
-CS Korea can also provide U.S. firms with assistance through its International Company Profile (ICP).
-For detailed financial and related business information on the company with which you seek to work, please consult https://www.trade.gov/perform-due-diligence.
+Before entering a contractual relationship with a Korean representative, U.S. firms should conduct a thorough due diligence check on their prospective business partner.
+A contract with an agent or distributor should be handled with care and with the assistance of an attorney.
+CS Korea can also assist U.S. firms through its International Company Profile (ICP).
+For detailed financial and related business information on the company with which you seek to work, please consult https://www.trade.gov/international-company-profile-0.

 The most common means of product or service representation in Korea are:

-- Establishing a branch sales office, managed by home office personnel, along with Korean staff.
+• Establishing a branch sales office, managed by home office personnel, and Korean staff.

 Additionally:

 The performances of your agent and distributor should be regularly monitored.
 Underperformance by either party should be addressed promptly, and guidance should be provided to improve performance.
 If performance continues to lag, then termination of the contract should be considered.
-When considering contract termination, all legal and contractual obligations must be thoroughly reviewed.
-Once termination is legally binding, the U.S. firm can then begin searching for a new distributor or manufacturer.
+All legal and contractual obligations must be thoroughly reviewed when considering contract termination.
+Once termination is legally binding, the U.S. firm can then search for a new distributor or manufacturer.

 Finding a Good Partner in Korea